NeleWandel/TDS/docs/source/API.rst

 Math
 -----
+| Commands of the math group allow for the creation of math-based waveforms.
+Up to four math based waveforms can be displayed at the same time.

 .. method:: DefineMath(equation)
+| Sets a math based waveform.
+The equation may consist of waveforms (those can be taken from a channel, a reference or another math equation), measurements, scalar sources, functions, operands and numerical constants.
+The equation may consist of more than 100 characters.
+The equation will be saved to the place defined by :meth:`SetMathStorage`.
+| Changes to any of the operands lead to changes of the output.
+| Examples:
+- DefineMath(Ch1+Ch2)
+- DefineMath((Ch1-Meas1)/Meas2)
+- DefineMath(Intg(Ch1-Avg(Ch1))
 .. method:: DefineMathVariable(varnumber, varvalue)
+| Defines a variable that can be used in :meth:`DefineMath`.
+| `varnumber` must be a number ranging from 1 through 8 and defines the storage place of the variable.
+| `varvalue` can be any value.
 .. method:: MathDefinition()
+| Returns the current definition for the math waveform stored in the storage selected by :meth:`SetMathStorage`
 .. method:: SetMathPos(y)
+| Sets the vertical position of the waveform defined by :meth:`DefineMath`. `y` can be either positive or negative and is given in divisions.
+| Please make sure to leave a time of at least 0.5 seconds between computing the math definition and changing the vertical positioning, as autoscaling occurs directly after computing.
+Autoscaling will override any position changes.
 .. method:: SetMathScale(x)
+| Sets the horizontal scale of the waveform defined by :meth:`DefineMath`. `x` can be either positive or negative and is given in volt, amper or watt per divisions.
+| Viable ranges are from 100.0E-36 through 100.0E+36.
+| Please make sure to leave a time of at least 0.5 seconds between computing the math definition and changing the vertical positioning, as autoscaling occurs directly after computing.
+Autoscaling will override any position changes.
 .. method:: SetMathStorage(number)
+| Sets the storage number for every command in the math group. `number` must be either 1, 2, 3 or 4.
 .. method:: ShowMathPos()
+| Returns the current position set by :meth:`SetMathPos`.
 .. method:: ShowMathScale()
+| Returns the current scale set by :meth:`SetMathScale`.

 Measurement
 -----------
 .. method:: CountMeasures(x)